Mokayed/UFOEXAM/ReadME.md

 <br><br>

-SOAP is a messaging protocol for the exchange of structured information(XML) in regards of web-service development.
+SOAP<sup>1</sup> is a messaging protocol for the exchange of structured information(XML) in regards of web-service development.
 SOAP uses XML-structure for the format of messages, relies on protocols such as HTTP and SMTP for data transmission and message exchangement.
 XML communication consists of several elements to achieve messaging and its major characteristics:

 - An envelope, which indicates how the message is structured and how it gets processed.
 - Encoding rules, which specifies the accessible data-types.